Hydrat-Agency/laravel-2fa/README.md

 ## Configuration

-All configurations are set in the `config/laravel-2fa.php` file which should have benn created when you published the package.
+All configurations are set in the `config/laravel-2fa.php` file which should have been created when you published the package.

 <a name="configuration-builtin"></a>

 ### Built-in

 First of all, you will need to choose which policies applies.
-A policy role is the check if the two-factor auth must occur, or if it can be skipped (e.g : the browser is known).
+A policy job is the check if the two-factor auth must occur, or if it can be skipped (e.g : the browser is known ? skeep the two-factor auth).

 The policies are defined in the `policy` key.
 Rules can be combined, with an order of priority.
 Each policy is called, and tells the driver if it should trigger the two-factor auth.
-When a policy requires a two-factor auth, the check stop and the fail message used will be the one of this particular policy (see [Building the view](#building-view) section).
+When a policy requires a two-factor auth, the check stop and its `message()` will be used as the `$reason` in the view (see [Building the view](#building-view) section).

 If none of policies triggers or if the `policy` array is empty, the two-factor authentication is skipped and the user logs in normally.